wpilibsuite/frc-docs/source/docs/software/vision-processing/apriltag/apriltag-intro.rst

 Now that we have a tag ID for the region of pixels, we need to do something useful with it.

 For most FRC applications, we care about knowing the precise location of the corners of the tag, or its center.
-In both cases, we expect the resolution-lowering operation we did at the begnning to have distorted the image, and we want to undo those effects.
+In both cases, we expect the resolution-lowering operation we did at the beginning to have distorted the image, and we want to undo those effects.

 The algorithm to do this is:

-* Use the detected tag location to define a region of interest in the origional-resolution image
+* Use the detected tag location to define a region of interest in the original-resolution image
 * Calculate the :term:`gradient` at pre-defined points in the region of interest to detect where the image most sharply transitions between black to white
-* Use these gradient measurements to rapidly re-fit an exterior quadralateral at full resolution
+* Use these gradient measurements to rapidly re-fit an exterior quadrilateral at full resolution
-* Use geometry to calcualte the exact center of the re-fit quadralateral
+* Use geometry to calculate the exact center of the re-fit quadrilateral

 Note that this step is optional, and can be skipped for faster image processing.
-However, skipping it can induce signifigant errors into your robot's behavior, depending on how you are using the tag outputs.
+However, skipping it can induce significant errors into your robot's behavior, depending on how you are using the tag outputs.

 Visualization
 ^^^^^^^^^^^^^